Hello, my name is Holly.

 My Creative Catalysts

-My art often pulls from the aesthetic of vintage pulp novels, especially mystery stories.
-I'm drawn to the visual drama and intricate narratives, though I adapt them to feature the strong female characters I love to paint.
-Ivy, often depicted in a trench coat, has even been playfully dubbed "post-apocalyptic Nancy Drew" by some who've seen her at art fairs.
+The visual world I create often feels like it's pulled straight from the cover of a vintage pulp novel.
+I’m drawn to the drama and intricate narratives of those old mystery stories, and I adapt them to feature the strong female characters I love to paint.
+You might notice that Ivy, often depicted in a trench coat, has even been playfully dubbed "post-apocalyptic Nancy Drew" by some who've seen her at art fairs.

-Visually, my pieces almost always inhabit dark, nocturnal, or ominous settings.
-There's a particular comfort for me in these more macabre and eerie scenes; it's where my hand feels most at home.
-My distinct red and green palette, sometimes accented with yellow and blue, is something someone once called a "fever dream," and that resonated deeply.
-I want my colors to feel otherworldly and unsettling upon first glance, encouraging viewers to linger and find their own deeper meaning within the subject matter.
+I find a particular comfort in painting these nocturnal and eerie scenes; it’s where my hand feels most at home.
+And when it comes to color, I have a distinct red and green palette, sometimes accented with yellow and blue.
+Someone once told me the combination looked like a "fever dream," and that really resonated with me.
+I hope these colors invite you to step into the scene and find your own deeper meaning within the subject matter.

 Inspiration